-If you want to be visible as a remote worker, you must make yourself seen and heard.
+If you want to be visible in the world of remote work, you must make yourself seen and heard.
 Speak up whenever you can, use corporate or virtual means of communication, be proactive, collaborate, and build relationships.

 The more people you know and the more meetings you attend, the better you are known as a reliable teammate and a go-to person.
 After all, this is what makes you a part of a company, and this is what makes you remembered.